Ernst H. Beutner: Publications

-From 1971-1979, Beutner and his associates held an annual seminar on the diagnosis of disease through immunofluorescent methods.
+From 1971 to 1979, Beutner and his associates held an annual seminar on the diagnosis of disease through immunofluorescent methods.

 ANA standards

 Beutner established the first proficiency tests for ANA in United States as a consultant for the studies of Roger Taylor at the Center for Disease Control.
 His studies revealed that most commercial ANA kits and none of the “in house” tests yielded reproducible results.
 Based on those results, ANA testing standards were developed and mandated by Federal law for all diagnostic laboratories that perform ANA tests and manufacturers of ANA kits including labeled antibodies used in such tests.
 Due to the standard practices, ANA tests are now one of the criteria of the American Rheumatism Association for the Diagnosis of the lupus erythematosus.

 Immunofluorescent techniques

 Today, pemphigus, pemphigoid, and psoriasis, which were of unknown etiology, are now diagnosed worldwide by immunofluorescent studies of blood serum and/or biopsies of skin or affected mucous membranes.
 Immunodermatology methods reveal normal autoantibodies that react in psoriatic scales and relevant cellular responses.